-- Design Web Service applications for course-grained service with moderate size payloads. - Choose correct service (RPC or Document) and encoding (Encoded or Literal) style. - Control serializer overheads and namespaces declarations to achieve better performance. - Use MTOM/XOP or Fast Infoset to optimizing the format of a SOAP message. - Carefully design SOAP attachments and security implementations to minimize negative performance. - Consider using an asynchronous messaging model for applications with: - Slow and unreliable transport. - Complex and long-running process. - For transactional Service Oriented Architectures (SOA) consider using the Last Logging Resource transaction optimization (LLR) to improve performance.
-See Section 12, "Tuning Logging Last Resource". - Use replication and caching of data and schema definitions to improve performance by minimizing network overhead. - Use XML compression where the XML compression overhead is less than network latency. - Applications that are heavy users of XML functionality (parsers) may encounter performance issues or run out of file descriptors.
+- Design Web Service applications for course-grained service with moderate size payloads. - Choose correct service-style & encoding for your wepservice application. - Control serializer overheads and namespaces declarations to achieve better performance. - Use MTOM/XOP or Fast Infoset to optimizing the format of a SOAP message. - Carefully design SOAP attachments and security implementations for minimum performance overheads. - Consider using an asynchronous messaging model for applications with: - Slow and unreliable transport. - Complex and long-running process. - For transactional Service Oriented Architectures (SOA) consider using the Last Logging Resource transaction optimization (LLR) to improve performance.
+See Section 13, "Tuning Transactions". - Use replication and caching of data and schema definitions to improve performance by minimizing network overhead. - Consider any XML compression technique only when XML compression/decompression overheads are less than network overheads involved. - Applications that are heavy users of XML functionality (parsers) may encounter performance issues or run out of file descriptors.
 This may occur because XML parser instances are bootstrapped by doing a lookup in the jaxp.properties file (JAXP API).
 Oracle recommends setting the properties on the command line to avoid unnecessary file operations at runtime and improve performance and resource usage.

-- Follow "JWS Programming Best Practices" in Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server. - Follow best practice and tuning recommendations for all underlying components, such as Section 9, "Tuning WebLogic Server EJBs", Section 17, "Tuning Web Applications", Section 11, "Tuning JDBC Applications", and Section 13, "Tuning WebLogic JMS".
+- Follow "JWS Programming Best Practices" in Getting Started With JAX-WS Web Services for Oracle WebLogic Server. - Follow best practice and tuning recommendations for all underlying components, such as Section 10, "Tuning WebLogic Server EJBs", Section 18, "Tuning Web Applications", Section 12, "Tuning Data Sources", and Section 14, "Tuning WebLogic JMS".

-18.2 Tuning Web Service Reliable Messaging Agents
+19.2 Tuning Web Service Reliable Messaging Agents

 Web Service Reliable Messaging provides advanced store-and-forward capability for high-performance message forwarding from a local server instance to a remote destination.
-See "Understanding the Store-and-Forward Service" in Oracle Fusion Middleware Configuring and Managing Store-and-Forward for Oracle WebLogic Server.
+See "Understanding the Store-and-Forward Service" in Configuring and Managing Store-and-Forward for Oracle WebLogic Server.
 The following section provides information on how to get the best performance from Store-and-Forward (SAF) applications:

 - Configure separate SAF Agents for JMS SAF and Web Services Reliable Messaging Agents to simplify administration and tuning. - Sharing the same WebLogic Store between subsystems provides increased performance for subsystems requiring persistence.
 For example, transactions that include SAF and JMS operations, transactions that include multiple SAF destinations, and transactions that include SAF and EJBs.
-See Section 7, "Tuning the WebLogic Persistent Store". - Consider increasing the WindowSize parameter on the remote SAF agent.
+See Section 8, "Tuning the WebLogic Persistent Store". - Consider increasing the WindowSize parameter on the remote SAF agent.
 For small messages of less than 1K, tuning WindowSize as high as 300 can improve throughput.